hunterirving/Hudoku/README.md

 > _What percentage of randomly generated Hudokus have at least one solution?_

-> _What is the average length of a randomly generated Hudoku's shortest solution?_
+> _What is the average length of the shortest solution to a randomly generated Hudoku?_

 > _What is the theoretical "longest shortest solution" a Hudoku could possess?_